 “Commitment to quality” contains the idea that you will seldom need someone from the outside to tell you things could be better and in what way.

 You always challenge yourself first

-– and will never really be satisfied till you reach that next level.
+– and will never really be satisfied until you reach that next level.
 Sometimes this high standard will be a bit too high, yes, and yet: